Region

 rwanda-2016_dr-ciku_610x720px.png

-Dr Ciku Njuguna is shaping the future of eye care in Africa.
+Dr Ciku Mathenge is shaping the future of eye care in Africa.
 As the first female ophthalmologist trained by The Fred Hollows Foundation in the region, she has restored sight to thousands and is helping to build a stronger, more sustainable eye health system.

 Guided by The Foundation’s medical experts, Dr Ciku mastered a groundbreaking cataract surgery technique that makes sight-saving treatment more accessible.
 Her work is not only giving people back their vision—it’s ensuring that eye care in Africa continues to grow and reach more people in need.